axboe/fio/HOWTO.rst

 	Sets the subsystem NQN for fabrics.
 This is for xNVMe to utilize a fabrics target with multiple systems.

+.. option:: xnvme_mem=str : [xnvme]

+	Select the xnvme memory backend.
+This can take these values.

+	**posix**
+		This is the default posix memory backend for linux NVMe driver.
+	**hugepage**
+		Use hugepages, instead of existing posix memory backend.
+The memory backend uses hugetlbfs.
+This require users to allocate hugepages, mount hugetlbfs and set an enviornment variable for XNVME_HUGETLB_PATH.
+	**spdk**
+		Uses SPDK's memory allocator.
+	**vfio**
+		Uses libvfn's memory allocator.
+This also specifies the use of libvfn backend instead of SPDK.

 .. option:: xnvme_iovec=int : [xnvme]

 	If this option is set. xnvme will use vectored read/write commands.